EchoVault/SugarDB/docs/docs/persistence/index.md

 # Persistence

-EchoVault stores data in-memory but allows you to persist the data on disk.
+SugarDB stores data in-memory but allows you to persist the data on disk.
 This offers a way to recover data upon restarting an instance.

 There are 2 strategies for persisting data to disk: